mateoKutnjak/spoolio-backend-django/README.md

 Using this [guide](https://mindsers.blog/post/https-using-nginx-certbot-docker/) certbot was set up.
 It also has part for renewing through `docker-compose` service.
 It needs to be renewed every 90 days.

+#### Redis

+To protect remote access to redis instance through add firewall to Digital Ocean droplet.
+See this [screenshot](https://www.dropbox.com/s/v3qbmwkqb0ztchn/Screenshot%20from%202023-04-18%2012-48-01.png?dl=0)

 #### Stripe

 Django backend uses `secret` API key from Stripe developer webpage to create payment intents.